-- identify problems; - follow and give instructions; - test and compare methods, materials and equipment used in food preparation; - find and interpret evidence for making judgements and choices; - give reasons for judgements and choices in the light of the evidence; - identify priorities; - assess and evaluate the effectiveness of the course of action; - observe and record observations.
+- identify problems - follow and give instructions - test and compare methods, materials and equipment used in food preparation - · find and interpret evidence for making judgements and choices - give reasons for judgements and choices in the light of the evidence - identify priorities - assess and evaluate the effectiveness of the course of action - observe and record observations.

-4.3 Relationship between assessment objectives and compone
+4.3 Relationship between assessment objectives and components

-4.3 Relationship between assessment objectives and compone Assessment Objective Paper 1 Paper 2 Approx. % total qualification Assessment Objective Paper 1 (%) Paper 2 (%) Approx. % total qualification S.COM AO1 Knowledge with understanding 60 15 40 AO2 Handling information and solving problems 20 60 40 AO3 Experimental skills and investigations 20 25 20
+Assessment Objective Paper 1 (%) Paper 2 (%) Approx. % total qualification AO1 Knowledge with understanding 60 15 40 AO2 Handling information and solving problems 20 60 40 AO3 Experimental skills and investigations 20 25 20